 Chobe National Park features four distinct ecosystems, which ends up creating four unique areas of the park for safari travelers.
 One of the main areas and most frequently experienced is the Serondela area.
 This is often referred to as the Chobe riverfront.

 Victoria Falls visitors often take a day safari trip from Zambia into Botswana spending a half-day on the Chobe River and a half-day on land traveling along the river bed area.
-Commonly seen are elephants, African Buffalo, giraffe, sable, water monitors, hippopotamus, crocodile, and an array of birds.
+Commonly seen are elephants, African Buffalo, giraffes, sable, water monitors, hippopotamuses, crocodiles, and an array of birds.

 The Linyanti Marsh is located in the northwest corner of the park.
 Riverine woodlands and open woodlands are part of the make-up of this region of the park.
 Leopard, wild dog, roan and sable antelope, hippopotamus, elephant, and crocodiles are highlights of this region of the park.
 Of course, this is another part of the park rich in birdlife.

 The dry and hot hinterland encompasses much of the park.
 It is mostly a Nogatsaa grass woodland, however, it is a place to spot elands that are usually not experienced in other parts of the park.